 What is diabetic neuropathy?

-The most common symptoms of diabetic neuropathy are numbness, tingling, a burning sensation, aching, cramps and weakness.
-Most people find symptoms usually begin in their hands or feet.
-These symptoms may later spread to their arms and legs.
+The most common symptoms of diabetic neuropathy are numbness, tingling, a burning feeling, aching, cramps and weakness.
+Symptoms often begin in their feet or hands.
+These symptoms may later spread to their legs and arms.

 Diabetic neuropathy can also cause:

-- pain and discomfort in yours arms or legs, especially at night
+- pain and discomfort in your arms or legs, especially at night

 - sleep problems

 - problems with sexual function